JustHelixia/mkdocs/docs/speedtest-tracker.md

 # Speedtest Tracker

 ## Introduction
-I was looking up Docker container to deploy first as my very first Docker container.
+I was looking up Docker containers to deploy first as my very first Docker container.
 First I tried MySpeed which was a simple deploy, but I wanted more information about the health of my internet connection.
 So I choose Speedtest Tracker
 It took me a few tries to get right and spend much time customizing it.